InterDigitalInc/AdvantEDGE/docs/overview/edge-services/overview-app-enablement-service.md

 ## AdvantEDGE Integration
 Edge Platform Application Enablement Service is implemented as a single sandbox pod within AdvantEDGE, providing service for all applications running as part of that sandbox.

+To use this service, MEC applications must first obtain an application instance ID from the AdvantEDGE platform using one of the following methods:
+- For MEC applications configured in the deployed scenario:
+  - From the ```MEEP_APP_ID``` environment variable, or
+  - From the process table in the frontend Execution page
+- For external MEC applications not configured in the deployed scenario:
-To use this service, MEC applications must first obtain an application instance ID from the AdvantEDGE platform using the _Applications_ endpoints of the [Sandbox Controller API]({{site.baseurl}}{% link docs/overview/overview-api.md %}#sandbox-api).
-After provisioning the application instance ID, MEC applications must use the _Application Support API_ to confirm application readiness using the following steps:
+  - From the _Applications_ endpoints of the [Sandbox Controller API]({{site.baseurl}}{% link docs/overview/overview-api.md %}#sandbox-api)

+After provisioning the application instance ID, MEC applications must use the _Application Support API_ to confirm application readiness using the following procedure:
 - Confirm application readiness:
   - Send _READY_ indication using application instance ID
   - ```POST .../mec_app_support/v1/applications/{appInstanceId}/confirm_ready```